flowershow/flowershow-app/content/blog/flowershow-cloud-comments.md

 ---

 We 💙 feedback!
-If you have any ideas for new features or if you’ve noticed any bugs, please submit an issue [here](https://github.com/flowershow/flowershow/issues) or start a discussion [here](https://github.com/flowershow/flowershow/discussions).
+If you have any ideas for new features or if you've noticed any bugs, please submit an issue [here](https://github.com/flowershow/flowershow/issues) or start a discussion [here](https://github.com/flowershow/flowershow/discussions).
 Thank you! 🌷